 ◊ 1 cup shaved parmigiano

 1. Pour beer into a medium sauce pan over medium-high heat and bring to a boil.
 Add sausage-less links in batches and boil each batch for 7 minutes.

-2. While the "sausages" boil, heat 1 tbsp olive oil in large skillet over medium-high heat.
+2. While the "sausages" boil, heat 1 tablespoon olive oil in large skillet over medium-high heat.
 Add the sliced bell peppers and a dash of sea salt.
 Sauté peppers until slightly tender.

-3. Heat 2 tbsp olive oil in large stock pot over medium heat.
+3. Heat 2 tablespoon olive oil in large stock pot over medium heat.
 Add garlic and sauté until fragrant.

 4. Remove the beer-boiled links and let cool on cutting board.
 Quarter each link and add to pot with garlic and olive oil.
 Sauté quartered links until golden brown and slightly caramelized.
 Add red wine and simmer for 2-3 minutes.
 Add sautéed peppers.

 5. Hand-crush the canned plum tomatoes into the "sausage" and pepper mixture (make sure you wear an apron -- this can get messy but makes for excellent stress relief!).